Carberra/docs/docs/tutorials/difficulty.rst

 Programming tutorials
 =====================

-- **Beginner**: You're new, and are currently learning the fundamentals.
+- **Easy**: You're new, and are currently learning the fundamentals.
 You should understand what's going on here before advancing any further.
 - **Intermediate**: You've got the fundamentals down, and are looking to stretch out a little.
 The odd Google search now and then doesn't phase you.
 - **Advanced**: You've been going at it for a while, and are really getting the hang of it.
 You're up for doing some experimentation to make sure you've got it down to a T.
 - **Expert**: You're super confident in your abilities, and are looking for a *real* challenge.
 You're prepared for the extensive research and experimentation needed, because you really want this.